From the Fall 2002 issue

 By Peter J. Wallison

-End Of The World Scenario
+End of the World Scenario

-Every few years, TIE’S favorite disasterologist lays out his latest forecast of doom.
-Today’s message: Forget Osama bin Laden; Mother Nature is the big time threat.
+Every few years, TIE’s favorite disasterologist lays out his latest forecast of doom.
+Today’s message: Forget Osama bin Laden; Mother Nature is the big-time threat.

 By Michael Ledeen